davidtchiu/davidtchiu.github.io/teaching/cs475/proj3/index.md

    - Line 15: the `clkinit()` function is defined.
 This will initialize and program our hardware timer.

-   - Line 19: we want to program the hardware timer (by writing to its control word register) with the specifications given in the TODO comment.
+   - Line 19: we want to program the hardware timer (by writing to its control-word register) with the specifications given in the TODO comment.
 The diagram on Page 6 of the Intel 8254 Programmable Interval Timer Specification is useful.
 Because the control word is only one byte we'll cast it into a `char`.
 Use the `outb(port, value)` command, where `port` is the I/O port of the timer's control register, and `value` is the value of the control word.

    - Line 24: it's time to set the initial value for the countdown.
 Your timers should have a 1ms granularity -- that is, it should interrupt the CPU at a rate of every 1ms.
 Hint: all you need to know is that the timer ticks 1,193,000 times per second.